MaskyS/augmented-desk/pages/A Reading List for Tools for Thought Builders.md

-- These are in no particular order..
+- These are the resources I've personally read and would recommend.
 	- [[Chatting with Glue]]
 		- by [[Max Krieger]]
 	- [[[[Books]]/Unflattening]]